-Founded in 1686, the chapel retains its original architecture despite a restoration of the walls (elevation) of the sacristy (addition) and a displacement of the steeples.
+Founded in 1686, the chapel retains its original architecture despite the restoration of the walls (elevation), the sacristy (addition) and the relocation of the belfries.

-The entrance is made of tuff and has a casing made of molded entablature and a spoiler inspired by classical architecture.
+The entrance portal is made of Tuff and has a wing-shaped architrave and a moulded entablature inspired by classical architecture.

-Floor and walls are whitewashed.
-The nave is a vaulted ceiling and paneled and opens onto a deep vaulted choir lit by a window in the south.
+The floor and walls are whitewashed.
+The nave has a vaulted and panelled ceiling and opens onto a deep vaulted choir lit by a window to the south.

 Visit the church every Monday during the tour season in winter and summer

 - Unguided individual tours available permanently